 We all know that tummy time is important!
 Tummy time helps your baby develop her neck, back, and shoulder muscles.
 Not only does tummy time help your child be ready to crawl and walk, it also helps her to be ready to drink from a cup and eat solid foods.

-The recommended time for tummy time varies upon who you talk to, but the goal is for baby to spend as much time as they can on their tummies.
+The recommended time for tummy time varies on who you talk to, but the goal is for baby to spend as much time as they can on their tummies.
 Do tummy time for as long as the child can tolerate, and once they start to fuss, extend by 15-30 seconds, then change positions.
-Think of it as your baby's exercise!
+Think of it as your baby’s exercise!